thekillingspree/quick-entry/README.md

     $ virtualenv venv
     $ ./venv/Scripts/activate
-**Note:**  You need to run the activate.bat or activate file on cmd and activate.ps1 on powershell.
+**Note(WINDOWS):**  You need to run the activate.bat or activate file on cmd and activate.ps1 on powershell.

 Install Required modules